mjmaenner/disabilitymeasures/about/index.md

 <br>

 ##### Good for authors, too
 There's no shortage of measurement tools and intruments, and a (depressingly large) proportion exist in obscurity.
 If you create a new instrument, it will be difficult to convince others to switch from the existing "gold standard".
 However, there are quite a few more [proprietary measures](http://disabilitymeasures.org/pages/donotqualify.html) than [free measures](http://disabilitymeasures.org/measures), and yet, some of the most popular instruments are available for free ([GMFCS](http://disabilitymeasures.org/gmfcs), [Ten Questions](http://disabilitymeasures.org/tenquestions), [M-CHAT](http://disabilitymeasures.org/m-chat)).
-Recognition for creating a widely-used tool could be worth more than getting a cut of the royalties paid to the publishing company.
+Receiving recognition for creating a widely-used tool could be worth more than getting a cut of the royalties paid to the publishing company.

 <br>